Hamster45105/pyshortener/DOCS.md

 ## Overview

-`pyshortener` is a Python library for interacting with URL shortening services.
-It provides functions to shorten and expand URLs using these services.
+`pyshortener` is a Python library for interacting with the `.gd` URL shortening services.
+It provides functions to shorten URLs, expand URLs amd view stats for shortened URLs.

-Current the following APIs are available:

-- is.gd
-- v.gd

 ## Install